Project Gaia: Alcohol fuels

 Alcohol fuels have a low-flammability limit (LFL) that is higher than hydrocarbon fuels, which means they do not catch fire easily, even when spilled.
-They are extinguishable by water and are not prone to explosion like LPG (propane and butane).
+They can be extinguished by water and are not prone to explosion like LPG (propane and butane).
 Alcohol burns cleanly, producing only carbon dioxide and water vapor, and none of the soot or toxic chemicals produced by solid fuels and kerosene.

-Alcohol fuels are clean (with particle emissions far below the WHO levels).
-When paired with an efficient stove, alcohol fuels can drastically improve indoor air quality, and thus improve respiratory health and quality of life by reducing the global burden of disease."
+Alcohol fuels are clean, with particle emissions far below the WHO levels.
+When used with an efficient stove, alcohol fuels can significantly improve indoor air quality, thereby improving respiratory health and the overall quality of life by reducing the global burden of disease."

-Alcohol is beginning to gain wider recognition as a source of fuel.
+Alcohol is increasingly gaining recognition as a source of fuel.
 Because of initiatives like Project Gaia, the UNDP has placed the previously absent ethanol and methanol near the top of its “energy ladder,” a progression of fuels that range from dirty and inefficient (e.g. biomass) to clean and efficient (e.g. biogas, LPG, ethanol, methanol).
 Project Gaia believes in gradual introduction of ethanol-burning appliances into both the private household market and the small or large institutional market, to ensure widespread acceptance.
 As the alcohol fuel market increases, and acceptance of clean cookstoves grows, Project Gaia sees the potential for the use of other high-performing alcohol appliances that provide lighting, refrigeration and air-tempering, and generation.